What is plagiocephaly or flat head syndrome?

-The asymmetry can be caused intrauterally, by compression factors, maintained position of the baby or by “lack of space” (large babies, twin pregnancies, little fluid, etc.).
+The asymmetry can be caused inside the uterus by compression factors, a maintained position of the baby, or by “lack of space” (large babies, twin pregnancies, little fluid, etc.).

-Also, asymmetry can be caused by a prolonged delivery, poor position of the fetal head in the maternal pelvis, by instrumental delivery, etc..
+Also, asymmetry can be caused by a prolonged delivery, poor position of the fetal head in the maternal pelvis, instrumental delivery, etc.

-Sometimes, we find cases that we call mixed, when the asymmetry provoked intrauterus, or intrapartum is also associated with a stiff neck (the head is always turned to the same side, with difficulty turning the opposite).
+Sometimes, we find cases that we call mixed when the asymmetry provoked was inside the womb, or intrapartum is also associated with a stiff neck (the head is always turned to the same side, with difficulty turning to the opposite site).

 How do I know if my baby has plagiocephaly?